 Corfu town today is a vivid tapestry of cultures—a sophisticated weave, where charm, history, and natural beauty blend.
 Located about midway along the island's east coast, this spectacularly lively capital is the cultural heart of Corfu and has a remarkable historic center that UNESCO designated as a World Heritage Site in 2007.
 All ships and planes dock or land near Corfu town, which occupies a small peninsula jutting into the Ionian Sea.

 The best way to get around Corfu town is on foot.
 The town is small enough so that you can easily walk to every sight.
 There are local buses, but they do not thread their way into the streets (many now car-free) of the historic center.
 If you are arriving by ferry or plane, it's best to take a taxi to your hotel.
 Expect to pay about €10 from the airport or ferry terminal to a hotel in Corfu town.
-To hire a taxi, call Radiotaxi Corfu (26610/33811).
+If there are no taxis waiting, you can call for one.